Welcome to our website!

 The school was designed by Daniel Penning, Surveyor, of Eye in Suffolk, originally opened in 1859 and subsequently extended.
 An extension to provide indoor toilets was completed in Summer 1998.
 A new dining room and conversion of the Tech room into a Servery was completed in March 2011.
 In the Autumn of 2011, a large trim trail was installed on the field.
 Some of the old log books are kept in school and may be referred to by any interested party.

-In September 2006 the school went into Partnership with Rudham Church of England Primary School (also designed by Daniel Penning) and became a Federation in April 2011.
-Mrs. Allen, Mrs Fowler and Mrs. Felton work across both schools.
+In September 2006 the school went into Partnership with Rudham Church of England Primary Academy (also designed by Daniel Penning) and became a Federation in April 2011.
+Mrs. Allen is the Executive Headteacher, Mrs Fowler (head of School for Rudham) and Mrs. Felton (Head of School for Weasenham).

 In June 2016 we joined the Diocese of Norwich Education and Academies Trust(DNEAT) and became Weasenham Church of England Primary Academy.

 At present there are 33 children on roll.
-The younger children are taught by Mrs Felton in Robins Class (16) children Year R – Year 2.
-Kingfishers Class (17) are taught by Mr Suswain – years 3 to 6.
+Mrs Felton is the Head of School.
+The younger children are taught by Mrs Felton in Robins Class (14) children Year R – Year 2.
+Kingfishers Class (19) are taught by Mr Suswain – years 3 to 6.
 At 11+ children generally transfer to Litcham High School.

 The school was last inspected by OFSTED in January 2014 and a copy of the report can be found on the OFSTED page of our website.